Bendr0id/cryptonight-multi-miner/README.md

 With this version you can mine CryptoNight and CryptoNight-lite based coins like Monero (XMR) and AEON.

-It supports AMD GPU's and/or your CPU.
+It supports AMD GPU's and x64 CPU's.

 # Main features:

 * CryptoNight support for coins like Monero (XMR).
 * CryptoNight-Lite support for coins like AEON.
-* Use your AMD GPU's and/or your CPU with or without AES-NI
+* Support for AMD GPU's and x64 CPU's with or without AES-NI
+* Mining with GPU's and CPU at the same time
+* High performance

 Donations
 =========